codefuse-ai/CodeFuse-muAgent/README.md

 ## 🔔 News
-- [2024.04.01] codefuse-muAgent is now open source, featuring functionalities such as knowledge base, code library, tool usage, code interpreter, and more
+- [2024.04.01] muAgent is now open source, focusing on multi-agent orchestration and collaborating with technologies such as FunctionCall, RAG, and CodeInterpreter.
-- [2024.09.05] we release muAgent v2.0 - EKG: An Innovative Agent Framework Driven By KG Engine.
+- [2024.09.05] we release muAgent v2.0: An Innovative Agent Framework Driven By KG Engine.